Pregnancy in Women with CF

 Pregnancy Loss & Pregnancy Termination

-Approximately half of all pregnancies among women with CF are unplanned/unexpected; this may be increasing with the use of CFTR modulators [19].
+Approximately half of all pregnancies among females with CF are unplanned/unexpected; this rate may be increasing with the use of CFTR modulators.[24]
 When available, some females may choose termination of an unplanned pregnancy for personal reasons; others may terminate a planned pregnancy because of health concerns for the mother or fetus.
 In the first trimester, termination can be done with medications like mifepristone™ and misoprostol™ or by an office uterine aspiration procedure.
 A dilation and evacuation (D&E) procedure can be used if the pregnancy is more advanced.
 There are no universal guidelines for providers for when a pregnancy should be terminated due to CF health concerns.
-The rate of pregnancy termination cited in studies ranges from 0% to 20%, but women likely underreport terminations due to stigma [9].
+The rate of pregnancy termination cited in studies ranges from 0% to 20%, but females likely underreport terminations due to social stigma.[10]

 Labor & Delivery